What Is Contact Dermatitis?

 - The fragrances in soaps and preservatives and emulsifiers in shampoos, lotions, perfumes, and cosmetics can cause reactions.

-- Medications applied to the skin, like neomycin (Mycifradin, Neo-Fradin, Neo-Tab), are a common cause of this type of dermatitis.
+- Medications applied to the skin, like neomycin (Neosporin, Neo-Fradin, Neo-Tab), are a common cause of this type of dermatitis.

-- Irritant contact dermatitis results from coming in contact with a substance that directly damaging and irritating to your skin.
+- Irritant contact dermatitis results from coming in contact with a substance that is directly toxic to your skin.
 No allergy is required, and it will occur on the first exposure.

 - The longer the substance remains on the skin, the more severe the reaction.